kgpavan/Object-Oriented-Design/Design_Patterns/Command/README.txt

-Participants
+## Participants
+———————————————

 The classes and objects participating in this pattern are:

-Command  (Command)
-declares an interface for executing an operation ConcreteCommand  (CalculatorCommand) defines a binding between a Receiver object and an action implements Execute by invoking the corresponding operation(s) on Receiver Client  (CommandApp) creates a ConcreteCommand object and sets its receiver Invoker  (User) asks the command to carry out the request
+	#Command (Command): declares an interface for executing an operation

+	#ConcreteCommand  (CalculatorCommand): defines a binding between a Receiver object and an action implements Execute by invoking the corresponding operation(s) on Receiver

-Receiver  (Calculator)
+	#Client  (CommandApp): creates a ConcreteCommand object and sets its receiver

+	#Invoker (User): asks the command to carry out the request

-knows how to perform the operations associated with carrying out the request.
+	#Receiver (Calculator): knows how to perform the operations associated with carrying out the request.